-Supply chain constraints and inflation have resulted in sustained increases in the prices we pay for many of the components and raw materials used in our products.
-In addition, we are experiencing higher labor costs due to increased competition for personnel in many regions in which we operate as well as general inflationary conditions, and higher shipping costs due to labor and vehicle shortages and rising energy prices.
-We expect inflationary pressures to persist in 2023.
+Inflation and recent supply chain constraints have resulted in sustained increases in the prices we pay for many of the components and raw materials used in our products.
+In addition, we are experiencing higher labor costs due to increased competition for personnel in many regions in which we operate as well as general inflationary conditions, and higher shipping costs due to labor and rising energy prices.
+We expect inflationary pressures to persist in 2024, albeit at a lower rate than in 2023.
 In response to higher costs, we have in some cases raised prices of our products, which could put these products at a competitive disadvantage.
 In other cases, we may be unable to adjust our product pricing to reflect such higher costs.
 If we are unable to increase our product prices enough to offset these increased costs, our gross margins and profitability could decrease, perhaps significantly over a sustained period of time.

-Escalating global trade tensions, especially between the U.S. and China, the conflict between Russia and Ukraine, and the adoption or expansion of tariffs and trade restrictions could negatively impact us.
+Escalating global trade tensions, especially between the U.S. and China, the conflict between Russia and Ukraine, the conflict in Israel and neighboring regions and the adoption or expansion of tariffs and trade restrictions could negatively impact us.

-Our sales to China-based customers represented approximately 5.4% and 5.6% of total revenues in 2022 and 2021, respectively.
+Our net sales to China-based customers represented approximately 4.7% and 5.4%. of total revenues in 2023 and 2022, respectively.
 Any tariffs or other trade restrictions affecting the import of products from China or any retaliatory trade measures taken by China in response to existing or future tariffs could have a material adverse effect on our results of operations.